MatthiasReumann/CTTGT/README.md

-# CTGTT
+# CTTGT
-Complex Tensor Contractions via TGTT.
+Complex Tensor Contractions via TTGT.
 Transposed with the help of HPTT.
 Complex matrix multiplication is achieved with BLIS.

 ## Dependencies